EricGip/APIChallenge/README.md

 Open another terminal instance in the same directory and run `python main.py` again to invoke the CALL / GET APIs.

+Menu Choices:
+   1. Connect to database
+   2. Access the GET API
+   3. Access the POST API
+   q.
+Quit

 #### Bugs:
-If you're using windows and you're getting an error of `FileNotFoundErorr: [WinError2]`, please try:
+If you're using windows and you're getting an error of `FileNotFoundErorr: [WinError2]`, please enter:

 ```
-cd cli

-python menu.py
+npm run start
 ```

-and it should function properly, just use `python menu.py` to invoke the APIs.
+then in another terminal instance, run `python main.py`, options 2 and 3 should function properly.

 ## Routes / Endpoints